-Sanctions that suspend or limit the privileges of a group or organization shall have a set time duration, after which full privileges may be restored following a meeting with the Dean of Students or designee.
+Sanctions that suspend or limit the privileges of a group or organization shall have a set time duration, after which full privileges may be restored following a meeting with the Vice President for Student Affairs & Dean of Students or designee.

 RSOs can appeal any disciplinary sanctions as outlined in the Student Code of Conduct.

-Notwithstanding the above, RSOs may be subject to disciplinary action by the local or international governing bodies.
+Notwithstanding the above, RSOs may be subject to disciplinary action by their local or international governing bodies.

 Academic Catalog The academic catalog is the primary academic resource for all Florida Tech Students.
 The catalog includes important information including academic policies, details on academic programs, and graduation requirements.